AshleyRoll/HamProjects/psu-crowbar/README.md

 We see channel 1 (input voltage, yellow) ramp up.
 Channel 3 (U1 output, purple) follows the voltage up (note it is 5V a division).

-We can clearly see when U1 begings to turn on in Channel 3, as it starts to slope down.
+We can clearly see when U1 begins to turn on in Channel 3, as it starts to slope down.
 This begins to turn on Q1.
 Channel 4 (Q1 Collector, green) starts to rise.
 It hits about 2.2V and at the same time Channel 2 (other side of R7, 33R) hits about 0.8V.
 The gate is now sinking approximately 40mA (2.2V-0.8V)/33ohms (The threshold current for this SCR is specified at 50mA.)